Bundle & Save

 - Personal injury protection or medical payments insurance

 Find Cheap Auto Insurance Quotes in Your Area

 The general rule for liability insurance is to buy enough to cover your at-risk assets; meaning you should cover the value of anything you stand to lose if you are held liable for damages.
 This insurance covers medical expenses and property damage to other parties in the event of a car accident, if you're proven to be at fault.

 Sometimes, insurers have a maximum amount of liability insurance in a particular state.
 For example, Allstates maximum liability limits in New York are $250,000 per person and $500,000 per accident for bodily injury (BI) liability, and $100,000 per accident for property damage (PD) liability.
 For additional liability coverage, consider purchasing an umbrella policy which is available in $1,000,000 increments and kicks in after your BI and PD limits are met.

 Collision and Comprehensive Insurance

-Full collision and comprehensive insurance—which both cover damages to your own car—are an important and expensive part of insuring your luxury vehicle.
-Collision insurance covers damages to your vehicle in an accident that involves your car hitting another vehicle or structure.
-Comprehensive insurance covers damages to your vehicle caused outside of accidents.
+Full collision and comprehensive insurance, which both cover damage to your own car, are an essential — and expensive — part of insuring a luxury vehicle.
+Collision insurance covers damage to your vehicle in an accident that involves your car hitting another vehicle or structure.
+Comprehensive insurance covers damage to your vehicle caused outside of accidents.
 This includes damage caused by natural disasters, falling objects, and theft to name a few examples.